Navid200/xDrip/docs/Follow/CompanionApp.md

 ---

 #### **Multiple Companion apps**
-The companion app feature is meant to be used with one companion app only.
-If you have two different apps that xDrip can work with as companion apps, xDrip has no way of being set to only collect from one.
+The Companion App feature is designed to work with only one companion app at a time.
+If you have two different apps that xDrip can work with as companion apps, xDrip cannot be configured to collect data from only one of them.
+Using such a setup is not recommended.

-You are not supposed to use such a setup.
-If there is a requirement to use two different apps at the same time and xDrip can collect from both in companion app mode, you should disable notifications in one of the two apps.
+If you need to use two different apps simultaneously and xDrip can collect data from both in Companion App mode, you should disable notifications in one of the apps.